fballiano/docker-magento2/README.md

 ```

 ## Enable Redis for Magento's cache
-open magento2/app/etc/env.php and add these lines:
+If you installed Magento via CLI then Redis is already configured, otherwise open magento2/app/etc/env.php and add these lines:
 ```php
 'cache' => [
   'frontend' => [